Find out about Highways England’s approach to planning, the issues we look at when considering draft planning documents and planning applications.

 - develop strong policies and proposals that are sustainable, practical and well-designed

-- make the best of opportunities around our major routes
+- make the best of opportunities around our routes

 - assess potential impact on the Highways England road network